 Explore the Natural Wonders of Tasmania on Foot and Under the Stars

 Tasmania is a paradise for hikers and campers, with its rugged terrain, pristine wilderness and stunning coastline.
+With arguably some of the most stunning and awe-inspiring terrain in the Southern Hemisphere, you really are spoiled for choice in Tassie.
 Whether you're an experienced adventurer or a novice looking to explore the great outdoors, Tasmania offers a range of hiking and camping options to suit all abilities.
-In this blog post, we'll be highlighting some of the best hiking and camping spots in Tasmania, so you can plan your next outdoor adventure with confidence.
+In this post, we'll be highlighting some of the best hiking and camping spots in Tasmania, so you can plan your next outdoor adventure with confidence, and get excited about Australia’s island state.

 The Ultimate Guide to Hiking and Camping in Tasmania